A big part of what has driven Florida State football is that they have had quite a history of excellent quarterback play.

 2. Jameis Winston

 Jameis Winston was named the starter for the Noles as a redshirt freshman.
 He proceeded to complete 25 of 27 passes and totaled five touchdowns in a win over Pitt.
 That set the pace for the season, as Florida State went undefeated, and Winston would become the second freshman to win the Heisman.
 He also led the team to a win over the Auburn Tigers in the BCS National Championship Game, the first National Title FSU had won since 1999.

 After another excellent year for FSU, Winston declared for the NFL Draft, following his former wide receiver Kelvin Benjamin, where Jameis would become the last offensive Seminoles player to be selected in the first round since 2015.
 Jermaine Johnson is the most recent first-round Seminole, but he's a defensive end.
 Back to Jamies, in only two seasons, he managed 65 touchdown passes against 28 interceptions.
-Interceptions have been the game’s name for Winston in his NFL career after being the first-overall pick of the Tampa Bay Buccaneers.
+Interceptions have been the game's name for Winston in his NFL career after being the first-overall pick of the Tampa Bay Buccaneers.
 In fact, he threw a whopping 30 picks against 33 touchdowns in his last season starting for Tampa.

 1. Charlie Ward

 Charlie Ward is the third Heisman winner on this list, and he's on top of our ranking.
 He got it done with his arm and his legs in college, including overcoming a loss to Notre Dame in 1993 to lead the team to its first-ever national championship that year.
 Ward also won his Heisman that season.
 However, Ward would not play professional football.